AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

        --                                ^ Constraint required
     end Access_Types;

-In some cases, allocating just by specifiying the type is not ideal though, so Ada also allows you to allocate by value directly, specifying an expression via a qualified expression:
+In some cases, though, allocating just by specifiying the type is not ideal, so Ada also allows you to initialize along with the allocation.
+This is done via the qualified expression syntax:

 .. code:: ada